Bitcoin-Bam/btcbam-core/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcoinbamproject/bitcoinbam/tags) are created regularly to indicate new official, stable release versions of Bitcoinbam.
+Tags  are created regularly to indicate new official, stable release versions of Bitcoinbam.

-The contribution workflow is described in [CONTRIBUTING.md](https://github.com/bitcoinbamproject/bitcoinbam/blob/master/CONTRIBUTING.md).
+The contribution workflow is described in CONTRIBUTING.md

 Testing